-- 1. When a regular, limited-term or probationary employee is assigned on-call duty by the County, the employee shall, whenever practicable, be informed in writing at least five (5) days in advance of the dates and inclusive hours of such assignment the employee shall be compensated at one-fourth (1/4) of his or her basic hourly rate for the entire period of such assignment. - 2.
-On-call duty requires the employee so assigned to: (1) be reachable by telephone or other communications device; (2) be able to report to work in a reasonable time; and (3) refrain from activities which might impair his or her ability to perform assigned duties. - 3.
+- 1. When a regular, limited-term or probationary employee is assigned on-call duty by the County, the employee shall, whenever practicable, be informed in writing at least five (5) days in advance of the dates and inclusive hours of such assignment; the employee shall be compensated at one-fourth (1/4) of his or her basic hourly rate for the entire period of such assignment. - 2.
+On-call duty requires the employee so assigned to: (1) be reachable by telephone or other communications device; (2) be able to report to work in a reasonable time; and (3) to refrain from activities which might impair his or her ability to perform assigned duties. - 3.
+Employees in the Public Safety General Unit paid on a sixteen (16) hour shift basis are exempt from these provisions. - 4.
 On-call pay shall not apply to extra help employees unless expressly directed in writing to be on-call.